ampproject/bentojs.dev/site/en/get-started.md

   react:
     headline: React and Preact
     text: |
       Bento components are fundamentally React functional components, released as Preact or React, and in regular or minified builds.
 Install each Bento component as needed, via npm, then import it as desired.
-The shown example uses the React &#96;BentoAccordion&#96; in regular build.
+The shown example uses the React `<BentoAccordion>` in regular build.

       And that’s it!
 Read more about React vs Preact and minified vs regular builds in our Importing and using Bento components guide.
     all: All bento components
   web_components:
     headline: Web Components
     text_1: 'There are two options to integrate Bento components into an HTML document:'
     strong_1: 1.
-Install and import the element using &#96;npm&#96;.
+Install and import the element using `npm`.
     strong_2: 2.
-Include the component &#96;<script>&#96; in the head of your document.
+Include the component `<script>` in the head of your document.
     text_2: You must include each Bento component's required CSS library before adding custom styles to avoid layout shifts on load.
 To guarantee best loading performance, it’s best to inline the light-weight pre-upgrade styles directly into the page.
 See each component's section on layout and style for further details.
     all: All bento components
   discover: